awslabs/dynein/README.md

 $ dy --help
 dynein x.x.x
-dynein is a command line tool to interact with DynamoDB tables/data using concise interface. dynein looks for a config file under $HOME/.dynein directory.
-For more info: https://github.com/thash/dynein
+dynein is a command line tool to interact with DynamoDB tables/data using concise interface.

 USAGE:
     dy [OPTIONS] <SUBCOMMAND>